tagion/tagion/tub/README.md

 ## How to Use Meta Git

-> Will be replaced with Tagil CLI soon.
+> Will be replaced with Tagil soon.

 Since Tagion core modules live in separate repositories, we recommend using [meta-git](https://github.com/mateodelnorte/meta-git) (CLI from NPM) to perform operations on multiple repositories at once: